-We have audited the accompanying statements of net assets available for benefits of the Air Products and Chemicals, Inc. Retirement Savings Plan (the "Plan") as of 30 September 2018 and 2017, the related statement of changes in net assets available for benefits for the year ended 30 September 2018, and the related notes (collectively, the financial statements).
-In our opinion, the financial statements present fairly, in all material respects, the net assets available for benefits of the Plan as of 30 September 2018 and 2017, and the changes in net assets available for benefits for the year ended 30 September 2018, in conformity with U.S. generally accepted accounting principles.
+We have audited the accompanying statement of net assets available for benefits of the Air Products and Chemicals, Inc. Retirement Savings Plan (the Plan) as of 30 September 2018 and the related notes (collectively, the financial statements).
+In our opinion, the financial statements present fairly, in all material respects, the net assets available for benefits of the Plan as of 30 September 2018, in conformity with U.S. generally accepted accounting principles.